ndrakos/blog/_posts/2023-03-23-Reionization_Shell_Model.md

 It seems like it would be feasible to calculate this for every galaxy.
 I will need to parallelize as before, but I don't see it taking much longer than calculating $$\dot{N}_{\rm ion}$$ as I had before.
 The slow part is running FSPS, but I won't need to make any extra calls to this.

 Next steps:
-1. double check that these numbers make sense.
+1. Double check that these numbers make sense.
 2. Calculate the volume, using the integral above for 1 galaxy, check it looks reasonable
-3. write code to do this for all galaxies
+3. Write code to do this for all galaxies
-4. plot the reionized regions, see if they agree with radiative transfer simulation findings. (i.e., is the percentage of ionized regions reasonable?)
+4. Plot the reionized regions, see if they agree with radiative transfer simulation findings. (i.e., is the percentage of ionized regions reasonable?)